BanuSelinTosun/BanuSelinTosun.github.io/index.md

   * Material characterization and processing expertise in both research and manufacturing environments

 ## Data Science Projects
   * January 2018 [GitHub](https://github.com/BanuSelinTosun/TakeAPic) on analyzing the Facial Expressions.
 I build an in house CNN model to classify the 7 different expressions using a 55K+ image DB.
-I used an Nvidia GPU along with TensorFlow, Keras, and Cuda process.
+I used an Nvidia GPU along with TensorFlow, Keras, and Cuda process on AWS EC2 instance along with 400 GB attached volumes.
+The confusion matrix showed over 99% accuracy.
+The misidentified classes were sadness vs fear and anger vs surprise.
   * September 2017 [GitHub](https://github.com/BanuSelinTosun/street-smart) on Real Estate housing prices.
 For this project, I used AWS EC2 instances to Grid Search the best regressor model with the minimum median absolute percent error.
 The best result achieved via Gradient Boosting Regressor with 11.3 MAPE.

 ## Honors and Awards